Are you looking for a collection of working from home tips and tricks?

 Get dressed for work.

 You can wear pretty much whatever you want when you work from home, so why not get into the habit of getting dressed for work?
-Make an effort to put on whatever work uniform suits your personal preferences, be it a button-down shirt and suit, jeans and t-shirt, khakis and polo shirt, sweat shirt and pants, or lounge wear.
+Make an effort to put on whatever work uniform suits your personal preferences.
+This could be any outfit you choose: a button-down shirt and suit, jeans and t-shirt, khakis and polo shirt, sweat shirt and pants, or lounge wear.
+You may even find it helpful to declutter your closet to quickly find what you need at the start of each workday.

 Keep in mind, however, while you want to be comfortable as you work, you don’t want to be too comfortable so that your work begins to suffer.
 If this is the case, you may want to don whatever helps you to focus during the day — be it jeans, a suit, or simply exchanging your ultra-comfy pajamas for comfy lounge wear.